NTU-ALComLab/SliQEC/README.md

 ```

 ## Execution
 The circuit format being checked is `OpenQASM` used by IBM's [Qiskit](https://github.com/Qiskit/qiskit), and our supported gate set now contains Pauli-X, Pauli-Y, Pauli-Z, Hadamard, Phase and its inverse, π/8 and its inverse, Rotation-X with phase π/2, Rotation-Y with phase π/2, Controlled-NOT, Controlled-Z, Toffoli, SWAP, and Fredkin.
+One can find some example benchmarks in [examples](https://github.com/NTU-ALComLab/SliQEC/tree/main/examples) folder.

 The help message concludes the details for execution: